There’s an App for that: Apps that may help you to monitor your moods or build skills.

-Referrals Website, Office of Case Management: This webpage offers a variety of links to searchable databases of off-campus providers, including LC’s new MiResource platform.
+Referrals Website, Office of Student Accessibility: This webpage offers a variety of links to searchable databases of off-campus providers, including LC’s new MiResource platform.
 In addition, you can find guidance on this page for how to find the right provider for your needs.

 Self Help Screenings: We now offer a link to a confidential and anonymous online screening program.
 You can see whether you might be experiencing depression, anxiety, post-traumatic stress, bipolar disorder, a gambling problem, an eating disorder, or even symptoms of psychosis.
 You can also see whether you might have a problem with alcohol or other substances.
 The screening program will provide you feedback about whether it might be wise to seek help.

 Self Help Virtual Pamphlets, Everything from Alcohol and Substance Use to getting help with Writing; there are over 31 Pamphlets

 Coming Out as You, Information from the Trevor Project for LGBTQ to guide people in coming out